materialsvirtuallab/m3gnet/README.md

 ### CLI tool

 A simple CLI tool has been written.
-Right now, it supports just doing structure relaxations.
-More features will be developed in future if there is interest.
+Right now, it supports just doing structure relaxations with M3GNet, which is immediately useful for quick testing of the capabilities of M3GNet itself.
+More features will be developed in future if there is user interest.
 Examples below.

 ```bash
 m3g relax --infile Li2O.cif  # Outputs to stdout the relaxed structure.